drew-m7/my_portfolio/README.md

-#Hello
-# My first Portfolio website, a bit of a WIP
+# My first Portfolio website, built using React

-- To run locally:
+- To run locally and check it out:
-- Clone this repo, CD into this folder, make sure npm is installed, then run npm install, and finally npm start, which will load the site in a browser!
+- Clone this repo, CD into it, make sure npm is installed, then run npm install, and finally npm start, which will load the site in a browser!

-- TODO: Add some projects and make UI prettier

-# This is a portfolio site built using react!
+# Built using react, node, and npm
+- I know, it's looking pretty sweet!